RustCrypto/hashes/README.md

 println!("Result: {:x}", hash);
 ```

-If the whole message is available you also can use convinience `digest` method:
+If the whole message is available you also can use convenience `digest` method:

 ```Rust
 use blake2::{Blake2b, Digest};